pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * plot entropy by turn # for each strategy
   * plot simulated score distribution for each strategy
 * LogisticMap back to 4k x 4k
+* Factor `axle.game.moveFromRandomState` in terms of a random walk on a graph.
+Provide some axoms.
 * Release and publish site

 ## 0.6.0 (June 2019)